 On Sunday (17 November) The War of the Worlds will launch on BBC1 at 9pm and the highly anticipated third season of The Crown will be released on Netflix, with key scenes in both productions being shot in the Liverpool City Region.

-warehouse in Wirral also became a fully functional studio space where an alien
+A disused warehouse in Wirral also became a fully functional studio space where an alien landscape was created.

 Liverpool Film Office worked in partnership with The War of the Worlds production company, Mammoth Screen, to source the locations, ensure road closures were in place and hire crew.